Here are some common questions about the AGRI Sustainable Agriculture Demonstration Grant (SustAg).

 • You can get assistance from many sources (they can also be your technical cooperators).
 Some ideas include University of Minnesota (UMN) Extension staff, UMN researchers studying the subject of your on-farm research project, Regional Sustainable Development Partnerships (RSDP has five regions covering Minnesota), Soil and Water Conservation District representatives, Sustainable Farming Association staff, Land Stewardship Project staff, local USDA Farm Service Agency staff, an instructor at a community college, etc.

-• I have two technical cooperators lined up that will assist with this grant project.
-From reading Greenbook articles, many of the approved applicants have several technical cooperators listed.
+• Many of the previous projects listed in the Greenbook have several technical cooperators listed.
 Will my chances of approval be higher if I add other technical cooperators in my application even though their contributions to my project are quite small?

 • The reviewers do not give extra points for entering more collaborators than required in the application.
 If you think you will benefit from using more technical cooperators, you should include them in your application.
 However, one good cooperator whose expertise complements yours may be better.